 DCP 2015 applies to all land in the Coffs Harbour Local Government Area that Coffs Harbour Local Environmental Plan 2013 (LEP 2013) applies to.

 NOTE: At its meeting on 13 December 2012 Council resolved to defer some lands in the Hearnes Lake/Sandy Beach, Emerald Beach and Moonee localities from Coffs Harbour LEP and DCP 2013.
-You should note that Coffs Harbour City LEP 2000 and the associated DCPs for Hearnes Lake/Sandy Beach, Emerald Beach and Moonee continue to apply to those deferred lands.
+Most of this land was added to Coffs Harbour LEP 2013 via Amendment No 8 in July 2018.
+However, one land parcel at Sandy Beach remains deferred from Coffs Harbour LEP 2013.
+Coffs Harbour City LEP 2000 (LEP 2000) and associated DCPs continue to apply to this land.

 View the archived Planning Instruments for more information in these locations.